Skip to main content

 Use write_disposition="append" to stream event batches into cognee without deduplication.
 Query across the full event history with natural language.

 Use write_disposition="merge" to keep cognee’s graph in sync with a live database.
-Rows that are removed upstream are automatically cleaned up.
+Rows that are removed upstream are cleaned up best-effort; any orphaned rows that fail to delete are logged and retried on the next ingest.

 Learn more about data ingestion in cognee